- It's the only guitar you'll ever need

 Road Series

-The Martin road series is built for gigging musicians who want an affordable, solid wood guitar that can withstand some stress from the road.
+The Martin Road Series is built for gigging musicians who want an affordable, solid wood guitar that can withstand some stress from the road.

 This range is where you will find the best value Martin guitar.